ScottG489/scottg489.github.io/src/content/posts/conjob.md

 I found a very important aspect missing from nearly all CI offerings: **local reproducibility**.

-The first time I can remember being frustrated with a CI job was at my second job, but the first where I encountered CI.
+The first time I can remember being frustrated with a CI job was the first time I encountered a failing one.
 Like many others, my first experience with CI was with [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)).
 The jobs were defined by a script typed into a text area in the Jenkins UI, and the environment was a number of special snowflake servers we had provisioned manually.